Alexandru-Butunoi/picoCTF-THM-walkthrough/picoCTF/Cryptograpthy/The_Numbers.md

 ```

-I recognised the format of the flag so I assumed that 16 9 3 15 3 20 6 must represent picoctf.
+I recognised the format of the flag, so I assumed that 16 9 3 15 3 20 6 must represent picoctf.

-The numbers repressent the place of each letter in alpabet so if we translate it we have :
+The numbers represent the place of each letter in the alphabet, so if we translate it we have

 picoctf{thenumbersm****}